andrew/ultimate-awesome/README.md

 - [awesome-interesting-topics-in-nlp](https://github.com/zhjohnchan/awesome-interesting-topics-in-nlp) - A curated list of interesting topics in NLP. :-).
 - [awesome-mine](https://github.com/zhoubangtao/awesome-mine) - The awesome tools or libraries used by myself.
 - [awesome-chemistry-nmr-nuclear-magnetic-resonance](https://github.com/zhutaosheng/awesome-chemistry-nmr-nuclear-magnetic-resonance) - NMR! 💻📊 Excited to share my findings with the scientific community! .
+- [awesome-iceberg](https://github.com/zriyansh/awesome-iceberg) - A curated list of iceberg and surrounding ecosystem.
 - [awesome-kbqa](https://github.com/zychen423/awesome-kbqa) - A curated list of resources related to Knowledge Base Question Answering.
 - [awesome-automators](https://gitlab.com/JoeCotellese/awesome-automators) - List of applications and hardware discussed on the Mac Automators podcast.
 PRs welcome.
 - [awesome-lti](https://gitlab.com/scollovati/awesome-lti) - List of awesome resources for learning and developing tools according to the Learning Tools Interoperability (LTI ©) standard created by the IMS Global Learning Consortium.